ioccc-src/winner/faq.md

 <div id="author-information">
-### Q: How do I find more information about a winning author of an entry?
+### Q 10.9: How do I find more information about a winning author of an entry?
 </div>

 At the top of the index.html file of a winning entry with the author you want